adonisjs/fold/README.md

 The `static containerInjections` property is required by the container to know which values to inject when creating an instance of the class.

 This property can define the dependencies for the class methods (including the constructor).
-The values are defined as an array of class constructors or literal values.
+The dependencies are defined as an array.
+The first item from the array will be injected as the first argument and so on.

 > **Do you remember?** I said that JavaScript is not as powerful as Java or PHP.
 This is a classic example of that.
 In other languages, you can use reflection to look up the classes to inject, whereas, in JavaScript, you have to tell the container explicitly.